 The Board says the warning systems, similar to seatbelts, must be standard requirements for all vehicles, with more advanced systems as optional extras.
 However, the Alliance of Automobile Manufacturers believes the installation of any collision-avoidance systems must remain optional.
 The Alliance says while automatic braking can be helpful, vehicle owners must decide whether they want such a system installed.

 Some Pennsylvania drivers may agree that collision-avoidance systems could help avoid rear-end crashes, but the traffic safety administration is currently investing incidents in which autonomous braking systems on newer models activated without reason.
 Instead of avoiding a rear-end collision, this can actually cause such an accident.
 Victims of rear-end car accidents commonly suffer neck or spinal injuries due to the whiplash effect.
-Some victims choose to retain the services of experienced personal injury attorneys to protect their interests and pursue monetary compensation for medical expenses and other financial losses.
+Some victims choose to retain the services of experienced Easton rear-ended injury attorneys to protect their interests and pursue monetary compensation for medical expenses and other financial losses.

 Source: ABC Tampa Bay, “NTSB: Collision avoidance systems should be standard in cars”, Joan Lowy, June 10, 2015